PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 What worked was increasing the number of model “layers” (n_layers) from 1 to 2.
 This doubles the number of attention heads in the model.
 Also, the literature says a multiple-layer model gains the ability to “compose” the attention heads together in new ways to implement more complex calculations.

-With 2 layers the model definitely does better:
+With 2 layers the model definitely does better (based on CoLab with 20K training epochs, batch_size= 64, n_heads = 3, lr = 0.00008, weight_decay = 0.1):

 <img src="{{site.url}}/assets/Addition_AccuracyByLayersDigits.png" style="display: block; margin: auto;" />